Skip to main content

 You should write code that is well structured, readable, and employs the right abstractions (higher-order functions/objects).
 This will make it easier to test and debug.
 Avoid code duplication, which makes it tedious to inspect and maintain your code when changes are needed.

-The Stable Matching Problem
+The Preference Matching Problem

 Imagine there are two groups, AA and BB, both with nn members.
 We need to split the two groups into pairs (called a matching) consisting of one member from each group.